scipy-conference/scipy-conference/manual/committees/tutorials.rst

   In 2014, we made this even more explicit and asked in the acceptance email if tutors would confirm their willingness to assist in another tutorial.

+  In 2015 we tried this again to varying degrees of success.
+The tutorials with the best help had their own helpers.

 * 2 weeks before the tutorials, create a mailing list for all tutors (in 2013 it was tutors2013@scipy.org) as well as different mailing list for each tutorial.
 The general tutorial mailing list will be